You should be creating a donor newsletter. Because they’re a love letter to your donors

 Your deck – a sort of second headline – can be a little longer than the headline.
 It can elaborate and explain the headline.

 Our eyes are always drawn to photos.
-That’s even more true when a pair of eyes stare back at us from the page.
+That’s even more true when a pair of eyes stares back at us from the page.

 (Funny how we’re wired, isn’t it?
 Even on a page, eyes get our attention.
 Maybe it’s “is that thing going to eat me?” in our lizard brains…)

-So the best photo is one person, looking into the camera.
+The best photo is one person looking into the camera.

 (Please, never use the “big check” picture!
 They are criminally boring.
 You don’t want to be boring, right?)